 Previous research has demonstrated that coffee may have anti-cancer properties in non-skin cancer studies.
 Some studies have suggested that caffeine may lower oral, colon, and liver cancer.
 In other studies, caffeine was shown to cause the apoptosis of UV-damaged cells.
 In other research, it has been noted that tea drinkers have lower incidence and prevalence of skin cancers.
 Chocolate was also found to have some protective effect in lowering the risk of cancers.
 The common denominator for all these foods is caffeine.
 Due to this, it is proposed that coffee drinking could possibly lower the risk of certain skin cancers.
 This review will investigate coffee drinking and the risk of melanoma.

 Liu S. The Effect of Coffee Consumption on Melanoma Incidence.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.